 |Trigger Point Therapy||30||$350|

-*** We reserve the right to cancel the course due to insufficient enrollment or for other reasons.
-All dates, times, and other information may be subject to change with or without prior notice.
+We reserve the right to cancel courses due to insufficient enrollment and other pertinent factors.
+All dates, times, and course details are subject to change.

 - Demonstrate knowledge, understanding, and application of basic principles of human anatomy, physiology, kinesiology, and pathology for massage.